mhausenblas/addrable/README.md

 * `addrable-client.js`, a [jQuery](http://jquery.com/)-based implementation that renders slices in various ways.
 * `addrable-server.js`, a [node.js](http://nodejs.org/)-based implementation that returns slices in JSON.

-## Dependencies

-* Client-side: tested with jQuery 1.4.2 and the [js-tables](http://code.google.com/p/js-tables/) plug-in
-* Server-side: tested with node-v0.2.6

 ## How can I use it?

-To better understand how Addrable works, you might want run the following examples.
+To better understand how Addrable works, you might want run the following examples either using the client demo (in your browser) or the server demo (using the command-line).

 ### Client-side

 As already mentioned, the client is implemented using jQuery and a jQuery plug-in, see the [lib/](https://github.com/mhausenblas/addrable/tree/master/lib) directory for details.
 To play around with the client demo, simply grab the content of the repository via git clone or [download it](https://github.com/mhausenblas/addrable/archives/master) and point your browser to `index.html`.

+#### Examples
 Try the following Addrables:

 * `data/table2.csv#col:*`
 * `data/table2.csv#col:temperature`
 * `data/table2.csv#row:*`
-* data/table2.csv#row:10
+* `data/table2.csv#row:10`
 * `data/table2.csv#where:city=Galway,date=2011-03-01,reporter=Richard`
 * `data/table2.csv#where:city=Galway,reporter=Richard`
 * `data/table2.csv#where:city=Galway`

-### Note for Chrome users
+#### Dependencies

-To use the Addrable client demo under Chrome you must enable access from local files due to a [known issue](http://code.google.com/p/chromium/issues/detail?id=40787):
+I've tested it with jQuery 1.4.2 and the [js-tables](http://code.google.com/p/js-tables/) plug-in (which you can find in the `lib/` directory) under MacOS X 10.5.8/Firefox 3.6.13. **Note for Chrome users**: to use the Addrable client demo under Chrome you must enable access from local files due to a [known issue](http://code.google.com/p/chromium/issues/detail?id=40787):

     $ cd "/Applications/Google Chrome.app/Contents/MacOS/"
     $ sudo mv "Google Chrome" Google.real